akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Let this be clear to one and all.
 None shall hinder the marriage of my son, Godfrey, to the daughter of Harold Red‑Wolf.
 This is our royal will.”

-His words echoed through the assembled court, settling heavily.
-The clerk, who had been writing steadily throughout, lifted the parchment, blew softly on the ink, and held it out.
-The Chancellor of England pressed the royal Lion seal into a pool of warm wax at the foot of the page.
+It took some moments for the King’s word to settle on the assembled court, no one certain how to respond.
+The scratchings of the clerk’s quill ceased and he lifted the finished parchment, blew softly on the ink, and held it out once dry.
+The Chancellor of England pressed the King’s seal into a pool of warm wax at the foot of the page.
 The image of the King, lion of England, hardened into place.

 Henry spoke again, his voice far lighter and diverted.